ppy/osu-wiki/news/2022/2022-12-01-osumonthly-5.md

 Last month's question took a bit longer to answer than usual, but the answer was still found!

-Congratulations to ::metis\1::{ user=8171561 } for being the first person to answer last month's question and score themselves 1 month of osu!supporter!
+Congratulations to ::metis_::{ user=8171561 } for being the first person to answer last month's question and score themselves 1 month of osu!supporter!
 For anyone who missed last month's edition, the question was:

 *"What symbol of Halloween went extinct in early 2015, and what did they drop after their reincarnation?"*